-Decisions will be made within 7 days of all the information required being received, or as soon as possible thereafter.
+Decisions will aim to be made within 14 days of all the information required being received, or as soon as possible thereafter.

 All claims for DHP will be treated equally and fairly in accordance with the council's policy on race, diversity and equality.
 The council will endeavour to ensure that no-one who applies for a DHP will be treated less favourably than any other person on irrelevant grounds such as age, disability, gender, religious beliefs, marital status, nationality, race or sexual orientation.

 What a DHP award cannot be used for

 A DHP award cannot be used to cover any of the following

 The Benefits Service will make a decision on the length of time of the DHP award based on the known facts and the evidence supplied.